Graph Homomorphism Distortion: A Metric to Distinguish Them All and in the Latent Space Bind Them: Extended Results

-\section{Extended results}
+\section{Extended Results}

-To dissipate the curiosity of what the difference is between the choices of $f$ for other graph classes we briefly go over one set of results of the $d_{\mathrm{HD}}(\cdot)$ on them. \cref{fig:cfi_comp_BREC,fig:regular_comp_BREC,fig:extension_comp_BREC,fig:basic_comp_BREC,fig:distance_regular_comp_BREC} show the distances for all the subsets of \texttt{BREC}.
+\paragraph{Non-isomorphic graph distances.} To dissipate the curiosity of what the difference is between the choices of $f$ for other graph classes we briefly go over one set of results of the $\hd$ on them. \cref{fig:cfi_comp_BREC,fig:regular_comp_BREC,fig:extension_comp_BREC,fig:basic_comp_BREC,fig:distance_regular_comp_BREC} show the distances for all the subsets of \texttt{BREC}.
 There are two main behaviors to watch out for.
-First, SPEs perform better than RWPEs, a surprising result since RWPEs are usually used as a \emph{cheap but good} characterization function.
-Second, using trees rs
+First, $f=f_\mathrm{SP}(\cdot)$ perform better than $f=f_\mathrm{RWPE}(\cdot)$, a surprising result since RWPEs are usually used as a \emph{cheap but good} characterization function.
+Notably, for all classes of graphs the family of graphs $\mathcal{F}_{8}^{T}$ results in better distinction.
+In the case of $\mathrm{D}$ this is not as prominent as in the other cases where there is a significant difference.

+\paragraph{Comparison to similar methods.} We evaluate the efficacy of the homomorphism distortion as an encoding by iterating through all possible choices of $\mathcal{F}$ and comparing the best results with the previous approaches that uses homomorphism counts as inductive biases. \cref{tbl:zinc_comp} shows these results.
+The performance of the homomorphism distortion when paired with the homomorphism counts illustrates how both of these measurements capture different properties and result in the best results in the case of GIN and compete for the best result in the case of GCN.